wikimedia-gadgets/twinkle-starter/README.md

 You can deploy manually by copying all files in the build directory (created by running `grunt build`) to the wiki.

-You can also use the [deploy.js script](https://github.com/wikimedia-gadgets/twinkle-starter/blob/master/deploy.js) to push to the wiki.
+Or to make it simpler, you can also use the [deploy.js script](https://github.com/wikimedia-gadgets/twinkle-starter/blob/master/deploy.js):
-- Create a bot password or set up OAuth credentials.
+- Create a [bot password](https://www.mediawiki.org/wiki/Manual:Bot_passwords) or set up [OAuth credentials (owner-only)](https://www.mediawiki.org/wiki/OAuth/Owner-only_consumers).
 Ensure you provide the sufficient rights.
-- Optional: Create a `credentials.json` file with your login information.
+- Optional: Create a `credentials.json` file with your login information in the appropriate format.
 If this is not done, the deploy script will prompt you for the username and password.
 - Adjust the `deployTargets` field in deploy.js script as appropriate.
 Run it.

 #### Deploy as a user script